yhs666/mc-docs.zh-cn/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 # Create a third IP configuration, and associate it to the NIC.
 This configuration has  static private IP address and   # no public IP address.

-azure network nic ip-config create \
+az network nic ip-config create \
 --resource-group $RgName \
 --nic-name $NicName \
 --private-ip-address 10.0.0.6 \